-Notice: The CTRI is soliciting applications from CTRI members for Proteomics Seed Grants that will exemplify the CTRI mission of developing clinical and translational research, to promote and support the “bench to bedside to community practice and back” goal of the National Institutes of Health.
+Notice: The CTRI is soliciting applications from CTRI members for Proteomics Catalyst Grants that will exemplify the CTRI mission of developing clinical and translational research, to promote and support the “bench to bedside to community practice and back” goal of the National Institutes of Health.
 See details below.

 About The Biomolecular and Proteomics Mass Spectrometry Facility

 The Biomolecular and Proteomics Mass Spectrometry Facility (BMPSF), located on the UCSD campus, is actively engaged in developing proteomic technologies and also provides access to more routine instrumentation for protein and peptide mass spec analyses.
 The Facility provides expertise in protein sequencing, posttranslational modification (PTM) characterization, and relative and absolute protein quantifications.
 The core can identify proteins, protein antigen targets in pathogens and transplant tissue, and the constituents of protein complexes.
 The core has years of experience in PTM characterizations such as protein Ser/Thr and Tyr phosphorylation site determination, protein ubiquitination, methylaion, and acetylation, etc. Protein quantification is the method of choice for disease biomarker discovery in serum and tissue samples.
 The core has expertise in both label-free and labeled protein quantification and can help you customize these approaches to your specific experimental designs.

 Please visit the lab’s webpage at massspec.ucsd.edu/bioms for more information about current projects and opportunities for collaboration.